 What specific things went wrong at The Reproductive Medicine Group?

-Describe the costs associated with your care under Samuel Tarantino at The Reproductive Medicine Group.
+Describe the specific things that went wrong at The Reproductive Medicine Group.